contanpe/PSCI/Theory Paper.md

 What happened here?!
 By adding the time pulse (Explained before as raw energy per second, or frequency) we got Planck!
 How the hell did we get Joules per second???

 Planck's constant was formulated as part of Max Planck's successful effort to produce a mathematical expression that accurately predicted the observed spectral distribution of thermal radiation from a closed furnace (black-body radiation).[7]
 This mathematical expression is now known as Planck's law.
-Pre-Planck physics assumed energy exchange between matter and radiation was continuous, leading to the ultraviolet catastrophe (infinite energy at high frequencies).
+Pre-Planck physics assumed energy exchange between matter and radiation was continuous, leading to the ultraviolet catastrophe (infinite energy at high frequencies)

 #### PSCI Resolution:

 The Plenum’s fractal-eulerian geometry (ϕ, e) and τ-pulse impose discrete action thresholds:

-**Explain how in the absence of negentropy it creates energy by implosion**
+*Explain how in the absence of negentropy it creates energy by implosion, and how it happens, explain what (ɸ² / e)² * τ means*

 From here we can draw a reduced constant, which is the modern one: